 The Node can be installed in multiple ways on a computer.
 The approach used by you depends on the existing development environment in the system.
-There are different package installer for different environments.
+There are different package installers for different environments.
 You can install Node by grabbing a copy of the source code and compiling the application.
-Another way of installing Node is by cloning the GIT repository in all the three environments and then installing it on the system.
+Another way of installing Node is by cloning the GIT repository in all three environments and then installing it on the system.

 Installing Node On Windows (WINDOWS 10):